frunox/acodersquest-dev/src/posts/07_TW-copies-and-clones.md

 ## Boy, Did I Get Lucky

 So, was using the spread operator the solution?
-Well, yes, but only because I'm lucky.
+Well, yes, but only because I was lucky.
 I cloned `posts` using a shallow copy method, which created new references for the elements of the array.
 But, it didn't create new references for the objects in the array.
 Fortunately for me, I won't be editing those objects, so a shallow copy works.
 Good practice would be to use a deep copy method.